 "An ideal anti-inflammatory skincare routine for someone with eczema would begin with a cleanser that doesn't overly dry the skin, such as this one from Avya Skincare," says Nakra.
 "All of the products from the brand avoid common triggers for eczema, including glycolic acids, retinoids, and other inflammatory agents."

-For hydration, Nakra says he recommends this moisturizer containing snow mushroom, turmeric, and neem, which are all designed to reduce skin inflammation.
+For hydration, Nakra says he recommends this moisturizer containing snow mushroom, turmeric, and neem, which are all meant to reduce skin inflammation.

 "In terms of products you can use to help manage eczema, moisturizing with thick creams and ointments is key," Bae clarifies.
-"The best time to do this is right after you wash your face.
-I like Cetaphil Moisturizing Lotion or Vanicream Lite Lotion."
+"The best time to do this is after you wash your face, and I like Cetaphil Moisturizing Lotion or Vanicream Lite Lotion."

-When a flare-up occurs, Bae recommends being sure to apply topical medicine prescribed by your board-certified dermatologist first and then reaching for a lightweight moisturizer, like this one from Vanicream, to the rest of your skin.
+When a flare-up occurs, Bae recommends applying topical medicine prescribed by your board-certified dermatologist first and then reaching for a lightweight moisturizer, like this one from Vanicream, to the rest of your skin.
 "Products with fragrances and dyes should be avoided," she says.